Fort Rucker's website is moving to a new home! Click here for a sneak peek

 Commander, 128th AB

 Col. Richard H, Zampelli previously served as the director, Force 2025, in the Army Capabilities Integration Center.
 His most recent command and operational assignment was serving as the Commander of...
 More

 Command Sergeant Major, 128th AB

-The 128th Aviation Brigade carries on the proud tradition of those who have gone before ensuring training is realistic, relevant, and rigorous enabling graduates to make an immediate positive impact at their first duty assignment.
+The 128th Aviation Brigade carries on the proud tradition of those who have gone before, ensuring training is realistic, relevant, and rigorous, enabling graduates to make an immediate and positive impact at their first duty assignment.

-For more information, visit the 128th Aviation Brigade website.
+For more informaiton, visit the 128th Aviation Brigade's website.

 This is an official U.S. Army web site.

 The appearance of external hyperlinks does not constitute endorsement by the U.S. Army of this Website or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and MWR sites, the U.S. Army does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this Website.